EU moves to rein in U.S. tech giants with threat of fines, break-up | Technology

 EU moves to rein in U.S. tech giants with threat of fines, break-up

-U.S. technology firms including Amazon, Apple, Facebook, and Google face fines of up to 10% of their annual turnover and could even be forced to break up under draft European Union rules announced on Tuesday aimed at curbing their powers.
-The rules are the most serious attempt by the 27-country bloc to tame tech companies that control troves of data and online platforms relied on by thousands of companies and millions of Europeans for their work and social interactions.
+U.S. technology firms including Amazon, Apple, Facebook, and Google face fines of up to 10% of annual turnover and could even be broken up under draft European Union rules announced on Tuesday aimed at curbing their powers.
+The rules are the most serious attempt by the 27-country bloc to rein in tech companies that control troves of data and online platforms relied on by thousands of companies and millions of Europeans for their work and social interactions.

+EU Internal Market Commissioner Thierry Breton dismissed suggestions the rules could be discriminatory.
+"Everybody is welcome in Europe.
+Our responsibility is to give direction, rules to protect what is important to us," he told a news conference.

-Both European Competition Commissioner Margrethe Vestager and EU Internal Market Commissioner Thierry Breton also see the rules as a bid to prevent the emergence of anti-competitive dominant companies.
-One set of rules, the Digital Markets Act, calls for fines up to 10% of annual global turnover for so-called online gatekeepers that don't comply with the new rules as well as a break-up order as a last resort.
+One set of rules, the Digital Markets Act (DMA), targets so-called online gatekeepers - defined among other things as firms with more than 6.5 billion euros in annual European turnover in the last three years, 65 billion euros in market value and providing a core platform service in at least three EU countries.
+This sets out a list of dos - such as sharing certain kinds of data with rivals and regulators - and don'ts - among them a halt to favouring their own services on their platforms, and calls for fines of up to 10% of annual global turnover for firms that don't comply, or a break-up order as a last resort.

-It also sets out a list of dos and don'ts for gatekeepers, defined as companies with an entrenched position, a significant impact on the EU market and with a core platform service which is an important gateway to users.
-They will also be required to report merger bids to the authorities, a move aimed at preventing acquisitions that kill off rival companies.
+Gatekeepers will also be required to report merger bids to the authorities, a move aimed at preventing acquisitions to kill off rivals.
+TWIN APPROACH

-The second set of rules, the Digital Services Act, also targets very large online platforms, such as those with more than 45 million users.
-They will be required to do more to tackle illegal content, misuses of their platforms that infringe fundamental rights and intentional manipulation of platforms to influence elections and public health, among other requirements.
+A second set of rules, the Digital Services Act (DSA), also targets very large online platforms, defined as those with more than 45 million users.
+They will be required to do more to tackle illegal content, misuses of their platforms that infringe fundamental rights and intentional manipulation of platforms to influence elections and public health, among other requirements. or face fines of up to 6% of global turnover.

 - READ MORE ON: